nmarus/docker-haproxy-certbot/README.md

 *After testing the setup, remove `--dry-run` to refresh a live certificate*

-#### Create/Refresh Certs used by haproxy from Let's Encrypt
+#### Create/Refresh Certs used by HAProxy from Let's Encrypt

 This will parse and individually concatenate all the certs found in `/etc/letsencrypt/live` directory into the folder `/usr/local/etc/haproxy/certs.d`.
+It additionally will restart the HAProxy service so that the new certs are active.

+When HAProxy is restarted, the system will queue requests using tc and libnl and minimal to 0 interruption of the HAProxy services is expected.

+See [this blog entry](https://engineeringblog.yelp.com/2015/04/true-zero-downtime-haproxy-reloads.html) for more details.

-This additionally will bounce the haproxy service so that the new certs are active.
-This also will automatically happen whenever the cron job runs to refresh the certificates that have been registered.
+**Note: This process automatically happens whenever the cron job runs to refresh the certificates that have been registered.**

 ```bash
 docker exec haproxy-certbot haproxy-refresh
 ```

-***Note: This process will briefly interrupt web traffic to the website behind the haproxy.
-At the moment this happens at every run of the cron job or the 'haproxy-refresh' command.
-This eventually will be more intelligent and only happen when a certificate is updated.***

 ### Example haproxy.cfg